hessu/aprsc/doc/CONFIGURATION.md

 Some directives in the main configuration can refer to ACL files.
 ACLs are used to allow and deny connections based on the client's IP address.

-If an ACL is not configured for a port listener, all connections will be allowed.
-If an ACL is configured, the default is to not allow any connections unless an "allow" rule permits it.
+If no ACL file is specified for a port listener, all connections will be allowed.
+If an ACL file is configured, the default is to not allow any connections unless an "allow" rule permits it.

-Rules in an ACL are processed sequentially, starting from the beginning.
+Rules in an ACL file are processed sequentially, starting from the beginning.
 The first `allow` or `deny` rule matching the address of the connecting client is applied.

 The following two IPv6 lines deny the `dead:beef:f00d::/48` subnet first, and then allow the rest of the `dead:beef::/32` network around it.
-All other IPv6 connections are denied.
+All other IPv6 (and IPv4) connections are denied.

     deny  dead:beef:f00d::/48
     allow dead:beef::/32

 The first two rules allow connections from 192.168.* except for 192.168.1.*, and also allow connections from the host at 10.52.42.3.
-All other IPv4 connections are denied.
+All other IPv4 (and IPv6) connections are denied.

     deny 192.168.1.0/24